StevenAbdelshahid/CSE121/lab1.md

 ## Lab1.1: setup Pi4 (10 points)

-Lab1.1 requires you to assemble the components leading to getting a working Pi4 module and case, functioning with eduroam WiFi and and linux.
+Lab1.1 requires you to assemble the components leading to getting a working Pi4 module and case, functioning with WiFi and and linux.

 The installation should be based on **ubuntu server**